Super Bowl LII halftime show: Synopsis

 The show began with pre-recorded footage of Jimmy Fallon introducing Timberlake.
 After this, Timberlake performed "Filthy" in a club setting below the field level of the stadium.
 He then walked up a staircase and appeared on a ramp stage extending outward into the field, descending into a series of stages surrounded by a crowd.
 Timberlake proceeded to move through the crowd performing "Rock Your Body" with a troupe of female backup dancers, abruptly stopping short of the end of the song and shifting to "Señorita" on a small stage with his backing dancers.
 Upon reaching the main stage, he performed a number of songs, including "SexyBack", "My Love", and "Cry Me a River", which featured a dance break mid-field.
 Upon reaching the next stage, Timberlake performed his hit song "Suit & Tie" as the University of Minnesota Marching Band, wearing black tuxedos, played backup instrumentals and marched out to meet him.

 Timberlake proceeded to walk up to a white grand piano while performing "Until the End of Time", then segued into "I Would Die 4 U" as a tribute to Minneapolis-native Prince.
-A video of Prince performing the song played in the background, projected onto on a large multi-story sheet.
+A video of Prince performing the song played in the background, projected onto a large multi-story sheet.
 An aerial shot showed downtown Minneapolis covered in purple lighting that morphed into Prince's trademark Love Symbol, with the stadium at the center.
-He then returned to the main stage to perform "Mirrors", as hundreds of dancers and members of the marching band performed choreography with large mirrors, creating bright reflections in the broadcast and across the roof of the stadium.
+He then returned to the main stage to perform "Mirrors", as hundreds of dancers and members of the marching band performed choreography using large mirrors, creating bright reflections in the broadcast and across the stadium roof.
 Timberlake closed the show with "Can't Stop the Feeling!", entering the stands at the conclusion of the song.

 For the first time since the Super Bowl XLVI halftime show in Indianapolis in 2012, no pyrotechnics were used throughout the performance.
 The show relied mostly on lasers and video screens for visual effects.